Vyral/base-template/_posts/2025-07-07-why-hawaii-homeowners-should-consider-installing-solar-panels.md

 {% include excerpt.html %}

-Solar power isn't just good for the environment; it's great for your wallet and your property's marketability.
+Solar power isn’t just good for the environment; it’s great for your wallet and your property’s marketability.
 For homeowners like myself, installing solar panels has proven to help offset electric bills significantly.

 **With Hawaiian Electric Company (HECO) requesting three rate hikes over the past two years alone, exploring alternative energy sources has never been greater.**